-Before we get into how often you should post online, let me explain the context.
-This article is directed towards business owners who want to better communicate their product or service offerings on the internet.
-With online reputation management becoming increasingly important for employees, the exact same principles will be relevant.
-As individuals, we’re all CEO and Founder of our own personal online presence, which will affect how our customers, employees, peers and bosses see us as well!
+Before we get into how often you should post online let’s explain the context.
+This article aims to help business owners who want to communicate their product or service offerings on the internet better.
+With online reputation management becoming increasingly important for employees, the same principles will be relevant.
+As individuals, we’re all the CEOs and founders of our own online presences, which will affect how our customers, employees, peers and bosses see us as well!

 Cutting my teeth in online marketing

 I remember when I started publishing blog posts online, a dilemma was how to structure content production.
-As a budding internet marketer I was keen to find out what all the online experts had to say.
+As a budding internet marketer, I was keen to find out what all the online experts had to say.
 I understood how to communicate effectively in the ‘real world’ but somehow thought that it might be different online.
-After all, we don’t communicate to one person, or even five, we are communicating potentially, with millions…
+After all, we don’t communicate to one person, or even five, we’re interacting potentially, with millions.

-In the previous paragraph, there are at least 4 major errors in judgement… Misconceptions that I fell prey to.
-By reading this article you might be able to dodge these potential pitfalls and get focused more effectively….
+In the previous paragraph, there are at least four significant errors in judgement.
+Misconceptions that I still find myself falling into from time to time.
+By reading this article, you might be able to dodge these potential pitfalls and get focused more effectively.

 Mistake #1: “… a dilemma was how to structure content production…”

-If you don’t know what to say to people then say nothing at all.
-If you are unsure of what to write about then don’t bother.
-If you force yourself to create content when you don’t know what to create then the end product will be worthless.
+If you don’t know what to say to people, then say nothing at all.
+If you’re unsure of what to write about, then don’t bother.
+If you force yourself to create content when you don’t know what to create, then the end product will be worthless.

 There’s far too much competition in the world, for second-rate content.
 If you don’t think that you’ve something to say or promote that will win over hearts, minds and wallets, wait until you do.

-This is not to say that you should avoid structure and planning, far from it.
-My point is that there should be no dilemma.
+It’s not that you should avoid structure and planning, far from it.
+The point is that there should be no dilemma.
 If you have something worthwhile to share with the world, you will be bursting with ideas and enthusiasm.
 You’ll know what makes your offering special, and where your target audience hangs out online.
 You will instinctively do the right thing.
-If you don’t then your idea was not sound, or you got attracted to the process, not the value that you have to offer.
+If you don’t, then your idea was not sound, or you got attracted to the process, not the value that you have to offer.

 Mistake #2: “… find out what all the online experts had to say…”

 For example, you could buy two $99 e-books or mini-courses about email marketing and Facebook advertising.
-The chances are that you will learn better and faster simply getting started on the platforms, and reading the user guides provided by Facebook, Mailchimp or anyone else.
-The guides from the software providers will not be out of date either.
+The chances are that you’ll learn better and faster getting started on the platforms, and reading the user guides provided by Facebook, MailChimp or anyone else.
+The manuals from the software providers will not be out of date either.

 That’s not the only reason why we should often avoid experts.
-They’ll not be in your niche, or know your clients.
+They’ll not be in your niche or know your clients.
 What works in one industry won’t work in another.
-You will get advice that leads you down the wrong path.
+You’ll get advice that leads you down the wrong path.

 Another problem is that you end up spending too much time on consumption and not enough on production.
-It is better to learn by doing, testing and scaling.
-The deeper you get into the ‘world of experts’, the further you get way from simple principles like this 2 step path to success:
+It’s better to learn by doing, testing and scaling.
+The deeper you get into the ‘world of experts’, the further you get away from simple principles like this two step path to success:

 - Find one person who will buy your product or service.

-Yet another reason why gurus and experts can be overrated is the fact that many make their living by telling you how to make yours!
-They don’t walk the walk, they need a steady stream of new wannabe followers!
+Another reason why gurus and experts can be overrated is the fact that many make their living by telling you how to make yours!
+They don’t walk the walk; they need a steady stream of new wannabe followers!

-If you find an expert who will work for you and create a desired result, then you are paying for a value exchange.
-The previous few paragraphs refer to ‘guru’s’ who do not actually do any work for you.
-If you want to hire someone to create a new website or run an ad campaign then you’ll want an expert.
+If you find an expert who will work for you and create the desired result, then you are paying for value exchange.
+The previous few paragraphs refer to ‘guru’s’ who do not do any work for you.
+If you want to hire someone to create a new website or run an ad campaign, then you’ll want an expert.

-We can communicate with bots better when we optimise our on-page SEO, we can follow guidelines to fit in with search algorithms.
-For the purpose of communicating with peers, bosses, employees or customers, there is no difference at all between online and offline communications.
+We can communicate with bots better when we optimise our on-page SEO, and we can follow guidelines to fit in with search algorithms.
+When communicating with peers, bosses, employees or customers, there’s no difference at all between online and offline communications.

 We should speak in the same tone, and about the same things as if our audience were sitting right across the table from us.

-The main difference, is that we are able to draft, create, edit and polish what we communicate before we hit publish.
+The main difference is that we can draft, create, edit and polish what we communicate before we hit publish.
 We can always be at our absolute best.

 More importantly, what we publish can stay online.
 We will be at our best when being ‘introduced’ to strangers years from now, with no further time or effort on our part.
 That’s the power of the internet.